a) Thanks for taking a lot of the bumps out from the course, are you doing more work?

 10) Why the move to Alma?

 After five great years of racing at Ithaca's Woodland City Park, the race's rapid expansion forced me to look to an alternate venue.
 When I contacted a few local friends about a potential move, I wasn't all that enthusiastic about the potential options.
 However, in discussing the possible relocation with with City of Alma officials, I was made aware of a previously abandoned piece of land - the site of the former City of Alma airport - which is the new site for the Alma GP.
-While this venue is in desperate need of a lot of work, it will host the most euro-true 'cross course we've ever seen in this state.
+While this venue was in desperate need of a lot of work, it has proven to be a great site for a semi-permanent 'cross course.
 Stay tuned to this site and the Facebook page for spy photos.

 Moving forward, I thoroughly expect the Alma GP will be bigger and better than anything we've previously seen in Michigan 'cross...
 Join us for the ride.